InakiRaba91/InakiRaba91.github.io/content/posts/projective_geometry/camera_calibration.md

 \end{equation}
 $$

-Since the circular points lie in the absolute conic, their projection must lies in $\omega$.
+Since the circular points lie in the absolute conic, their projection must lie in $\omega$.
 Thus it will satisfy:

 $$
 \begin{equation}